$225,438Average Value$162Average Price per Sq Ft14Homes For Sale

 There’s a Fall Festival at Harold Evangelista Park

-Harold J. Evangelista Park has tennis courts, picnic pavilions and walking paths surrounding a small fishing pond.
+Harold J. Evangelista Park has pickleball courts, picnic pavilions and walking paths surrounding a small fishing pond.
 In September, the green space hosts a Fall Festival, where locals can jump in bounce houses, compete in a cornhole tournament and get their faces painted.
 North County Recreation Complex, on Black Jack’s eastern edge, is home to a fitness center and a gymnasium regularly used for youth basketball and volleyball games.
 Outside, there’s an aquatic center with a lazy river, lap lanes and water slides.
 The public, 18-hole Eagle Springs Golf Course is also part of the complex, and Florissant Golf Club, west of Black Jack, is another course in the area.
 Several other recreation spaces are near the Missouri and Mississippi rivers, including the Columbia Bottom Conservation Area, less than 6 miles east.
-Locals can visit the 4,256-acre plot to hike waterfront trails, take pictures in sunflower fields and launch boats.
+Locals can visit the 4,200-plus-acre plot to hike waterfront trails, take pictures in sunflower fields and launch boats.
 Houses of worship here include Ward Chapel AME Church and Trinity Mount Carmel Baptist Church.

 A shopping corridor is at U.S. Route 67 and New Halls Ferry Road